X5 Group: IT and innovations

-Х5 entered the innovations market in 2017: by July 2019, Х5 innovations had drawn in over 800 start-ups.
-Four hundred solutions underwent thorough assessment by business experts and some of them progressed to the business modelling phase.
-More than 100 start-ups advanced to the prototype/pilot phase and 14 projects were implemented. Х5 considers technological solutions for four key retail spheres: customer experience, operations in stores, supply chain and back office. Х5 is focusing particularly on smart shelving projects, flexible pricing systems, robotisation, automation of quality and freshness control for foodstuffs, and goods tracking.
+Х5 entered the innovation market in 2017: by July 2019, Х5 innovations had attracted over 800 start-ups.
+Four hundred solutions underwent thorough assessment by business experts, and some of them progressed to the business modelling phase.
+More than 100 start-ups advanced to the prototype/pilot phase, and 14 projects were implemented. Х5 considers technological solutions for four key retail spheres: customer experience, operations in stores, supply chain, and back office. Х5 is focusing particularly on smart shelving projects, flexible pricing systems, robotisation, automation of quality and freshness control for foodstuffs, and goods tracking.

 In June 2017, X5 Retail Group and the Internet Initiatives Development Fund (IIDF) launched a specialised retail accelerator, with the Petrovich and Sportmaster chains among its partners.
-Start-up companies joining the IIDF accelerator programme are able not only to attract from RUB 2 mn to RUB 25 mn of investments from the fund, but also to get advice from X5 experts and test their business ideas on X5’s anonymised database of over 3 bn purchases.
+Start-up companies joining the IIDF accelerator programme are able not only to attract from RUB 2 mn to RUB 25 mn of investments from the fund, but also to get advice from X5 experts and test their business ideas on X5's anonymised database of over 3 bn purchases.

-In May 2018, X5 and Innopolis University launched joint work on scientific research projects, in particular on a pilot store for the future project.
+In May 2018, X5 and Innopolis University launched a joint initiative on scientific research projects, with a focus on a pilot store for the future project.
 In March 2019, X5 became a resident of the Innopolis Special Economic Zone and opened an X5 Development Centre.

 In October 2018, Х5 Retail Group opened a laboratory store at a Pyaterochka proximity store for testing the possibility of introducing new technologies.
 At the store, technologies for ESL, video analysis, smart shelves, digital information panels, self-scanning and payment scenarios, and other smart store technologies are all being tested under "field conditions".
 In November 2019, a second laboratory store was opened at a Perekrestok supermarket.

 In June 2019, X5 Retail Group, together with the Israel-Russia Chamber of Commerce (IRCC), launched the X5 Retail-Tech Challenge start-up competition.
 In July 2019, X5 started selecting start-ups from Estonia, Latvia and Lithuania.
 In October 2019, X5 Retail Group summed up the results of a competition of start-ups held jointly with the Spanish Institute for Foreign Trade (ICEX).

 In July 2019, the Sberbank venture fund, Fort Ross Ventures and X5 Retail Group signed an agreement on strategic partnership in innovation, exchange of technologies and looking for start-ups.
 In December that year, X5 Retail Group and start-up accelerator Orange Fab started a joint programme for seeking and introducing innovations in Russia.

 In April 2019, X5 launched a digital parcel delivery platform.
-The solution used information systems to bring together postamats, sorting facility and warehouse equipment.
+The solution utilized information systems to integrate postamats, sorting facilities, and warehouse equipment.
 For deliveries within Russia, online stores and marketplaces deliver to the X5 distribution centres, while the retailer picks up cross-border deliveries at the Customs.
 The platform has a capacity of up to one million dispatches a day.